 Combining sweat-producing, strengthening moves with traditional flows and mindfulness, CorePower Yoga On Demand offers fitness-focused yoga that’s deliciously challenging.
 With workouts that target every muscle group, this is an intensely physical (and mood-boosting) experience.
 Now, this is what moving meditation is all about.

 Don’t let all that scare you though: CorePower Yoga On Demand is suitable for yogis of all experience levels.
-Its online collection of classes (more than 300) range from beginner-friendly flows to more advanced, high-intensity Vinyasa with challenging postures and inversions.
+Its online collection of hundreds of classes range from beginner-friendly flows to more advanced, high-intensity Vinyasa with challenging postures and inversions.
 There are also sculpting-specific courses that utilize weights and strength-training moves, meditation sessions, and videos that breakdown poses in a simple step-by-step format.

 In addition to these on-demand offerings, CorePower Yoga On Demand also streams live sessions, and the interface is easy to navigate: With filters for class length and format, you’ll be able to pinpoint your perfect flow.

 CorePower Yoga On Demand is priced at $19.99 with a discount code offer, however is regularly $49.

 The best online yoga class depends on your skill level and preferred intensity.
 There are classes suitable for both beginners and more advanced yogis, as well as those that are more meditative and others that are more fitness-focused for a sculpting, sweaty workout.

 We recommend options like CorePower Yoga for those looking to break a sweat and for classes catered to a variety of skill levels.
 The uniqueness of Y7’s hip-hop-paired poses and Yoga by Adriene’s classes geared to specific needs stood out to us.